Thru-hiking 101

 Day 5: We will hike 9.8 miles to Katahdin Stream Campground.
 The day will be a mix of learning, skill building, and relaxation time.
 Terrain difficulty: 2-4/10

-Day 6: We will hike/climb 5.2 miles to the summit of Katahdin starting at 5:00 a.m. and descend 4.4 miles to Abol Campground, for our 3:00-5:00 p.m. shuttle, with an estimated 4:00-6:00 p.m. arrival back at the Hostel.
+Day 6: We will hike/climb 5.2 miles to the summit of Katahdin starting at 5:00 a.m. and descend 4.4 miles to Abol Campground.
+The hike is expected to conclude 3:00-5:00 p.m. and we will have an estimated 4:00-6:00 p.m. arrival back at the Hostel.
 The day will be a mix of learning, skill building, and serious hiking.
 Katahdin has some of the most difficult terrain you can find along the AT.
 This hike typically takes 10-12 hours.
 Terrain difficulty: 3-10/10, with a majority in the 7-10/10 range.
 Celebratory group dinner in the evening.

 Lodging